 Here is a complete sample configuration:

-The renewal and replace period values are interpreted as OpenXPKI::DateTime relative date but given without sign.
+The renewal period values are interpreted as OpenXPKI::DateTime relative date but given without sign.

 Configure the list of allowed key and hash algorithms.